Misinformation in the Gaza war: Gaza Health Ministry casualty reports

 The Gaza Health Ministry's (GHM) figures are used by most humanitarian agencies and widely cited in media sources; they are considered to be reliable by many experts and have been verified by several independent bodies, but have been challenged by Israeli and US agencies.
-Analyses challenging the GHM figures have in turn been rejected by experts.
+The Biden administration initially disputed the GHM's casualty count and in 2024, the US House of Representatives voted to ban the State Department from citing the GHM's casualty figures.
+The administration ultimately changed to faith in the health ministry statistics.
+The GHM's casualty count was also disputed by several US politicians, the Anti-Defamation League, AIPAC, The Washington Institute for Near East Policy, and the Foundation for Defense of Democracies.
+The GHM's casualty count was also initially disputed by the Trump administration but was later cited by President Trump.
+In January 2026, an Israeli military official admitted that the GHM's death tolls were accurate.

 Abraham Wyner, a Pennsylvania professor of statistics, wrote in Tablet that the GHM casualty figures were "faked".
 Wyner's article was analyzed by professor Joshua Loftus of the London School of Economics, who concluded Wyner's article was "one of the worst abuses of statistics I’ve ever seen".
 Columbia professor Les Roberts said that GHM numbers were accurate and probably even an underestimate.
 Wyner's main argument was that from 26 Oct – 10 Nov, the number of deaths per day is 270 with "strikingly little variation".
 CalTech statistician Lior Pachter responded that Wyner had cherrypicked a particular period, outside of which the variance was higher; and even within Wyner's picked timeframe the daily deaths had a standard deviation of 42.25 and variance of 1,785.
 Wyner also said that there were peculiarities in the data, such as a strong negative correlation between the daily death counts of men and women.
 In response, Marine Corps professor James Joyner quoted an opinion that GHM updates total deaths immediately, but there is a lag in updating the proportion of women and children, making time correlations "meaningless".
+Wyner later told The Intercept that he had only disputed the proportion of women and children killed but not the GHM's total casualty count.